wizzfizz94/backend-api-example/README.md

 # Testing
 Unit testing is done with ts-jest and jest.

-The unit test for uploadFileToS3 passes aslong as an error is not thrown by the function.
+The unit test for uploadFileToS3 passes as long as an error is not thrown by the function.
 It uses a test image place at the project root.
 I ran `git update-index --assume-unchanged test-image.png` so git won't diff this image.

-For functional testing I would have used supertest to test the API.
+For functional testing I would have used supertest and jest to test the API.